IgniteUI/igniteui-documentation/topics/02_Controls/igDataChart/08_igDataChart_API_Links.md

 -	[igDataChart jQuery API](%%jQueryApiUrl%%/ui.igDataChart): The documentation contains an overview of the control and full list of options, events, and methods with code snippets.

--	[igDataChart %%ProductNameMVC%% API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.DataChart`1.html) : The documentation contains the DataChart class description and a list of all of its members.
+-	[igDataChart MVC API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.DataChart`1.html) : The documentation contains the DataChart class description and a list of all of its members.

 ##Related Content